 Council's role in mosquito management

-You can protect yourself from mosquitoes by covering up, wearing light-coloured, long, loose-fitting clothing and using insect repellent.
+You can protect yourself from mosquitoes by covering up, wearing light-colored, long, loose-fitting clothing and using insect repellent.
 If regular insect repellent is not preferred, natural alternatives may be available depending on your local pharmacy or convenience store.

 If mosquitoes are a problem in your area:

 - avoid going outdoors during dawn and dusk unless covering up and using insect repellent